Pregnancy: support in New South Wales

 This is a confidential telephone advice and information service for parents and carers of children aged 0-18 years in New South Wales.
-Trained professional counsellors with experience in helping families will listen, give you support and assistance, and give you information about relevant issues and services.
+Trained professional counsellors with experience in helping families will listen and give you support, help and information.
 Phone Parent Line NSW on 1300 130 052, Monday-Friday, 9 am-9 pm and Saturday-Sunday, 4 pm-9 pm.

 This organisation helps families with young children in New South Wales, offering day stay and residential programs.
 You can also get advice from qualified professionals by phoning Tresillian’s helpline on 1300 272 736 (1300 2 Parent), 7 days a week, 7 am-11 pm.